Please note: AABB reserves the right to make updates to this program.

 Disclosure Declaration

 Disclosures for the planners of this event can be found here.
-Disclosures for the program faculty, peer reviewers, and CME Outfitters, LLC. personnel are provided at the beginning of the program.
+Disclosures for the program faculty and peer reviewers are provided at the beginning of the program.

 Dr. Asawari (Asa) Bapat is a Medical Doctor with specialization in Clinical pathology, (Transfusion, Transplants, Lab Medicine and Immunology).
 She has 20 years of Leadership experience as Medical Director, PI and Vice-President in USA, UAE, India and Australia, managing and supervising, complex diagnostic labs, facilities for regenerative medicine, gene and cellular therapy companies, and designing successful clinical trials towards success.
 She has been piloting and managing international teams during complex technology transfers including evaluations, regulatory guidelines and risk analysis.
 Through her network, Asa has built strong relationships and has optimized successful collaborations, business developments and associations efficiently.